 The way in which a criminal offence is investigated and prosecuted depends on the type of crime involved.
 For these purposes criminal offences may be described in different ways.

 The law on public order offences is mainly set down in the Criminal Justice (Public Order) Act 1994.
 It deals with how people behave in public places and also provides for crowd control at public events.
 Find out more about the different types of offences.

 In Ireland the Misuse of Drugs Act 1977 as amended by other legislation is the principal legislation that covers drug offences and the respective penalties.

-Laws in place regarding the serving of alcohol on licensed premises and off-licences, drinking in public and drink driving.
+Laws are in place regarding the serving of alcohol on licensed premises and off-licences, drinking in public and drink driving.